analogdevicesinc/ai8x-training/README.md

 The server version is sufficient, see https://ubuntu.com/download/server.
 *Note: The Windows Subsystem for Linux (WSL) currently does <u>not</u> support CUDA.*

-When going beyond simple models, model training does not work well without CUDA hardware acceleration (the network loader does not require CUDA, and very simple models can be trained on the CPU only).
+When going beyond simple models, model training does not work well without CUDA hardware acceleration.
+The network loader does not require CUDA, and very simple models can also be trained on systems without CUDA.

 On Ubuntu 18.04 LTS, install CUDA 10.2.
 On Ubuntu 20.04 LTS, install CUDA 11.1. https://developer.nvidia.com/cuda-toolkit-archive